PACK CREEK BEAR TOUR

 - Wilderness experience.
 Visitation is limited to no more than 24 people per day during the peak season.
 We will walk along cobble beaches to a grassy meadow where the creek meets the tide.
 There is an optional 2-mile trail through the old-growth forest to an observation platform higher up on the creek.

-- 30-minute scenic float plane flight over Kootznoowoo, the Admiralty Island National Monument and Wilderness.
+- Seaplane flight over Kootznoowoo, the Admiralty Island National Monument and Wilderness.

 - 5 Hours on the ground provides time for wildlife activity to unfold.